 Take some time to wander around the area (ideally with a Ben’s Cookie in hand).
 Floral Street and Floral Court, in particular, are really pretty streets.

 If you’ve not already had lunch, then Covent Garden is a great place to stop and grab something to eat.
 Wander to Neal’s Yard for a colourful oasis away from the hustle and bustle of the city, with some great food options.

 If you only visit one museum while exploring London in 2 days, then make it the British Museum.
-As with most museums in London, entry is free, making it a fun thing to do in London at no cost, as well as a great rainy day activity.
+It is one of the many free museums in London, making it a fun thing to do in London at no cost, as well as a great rainy day activity.

 I’ve included the British Museum rather than some of the other museums on this 2 day London itinerary for a few reasons.
 Firstly, it is the world’s oldest public national museum, dating back to 1753.
 Secondly, the architecture is phenomenal.
 Even if you just peek in to get a look at the spectacular Great Court, it’ll be worth it!
 Thirdly, it is the UK’s most visited attraction – so that’s got to count for something!

 And finally, with just two days in London, it is the easiest museum to fit in along a natural route in this 2-day itinerary.

 Oxford Street and Regent Street

 If you’re wanting to get some serious shopping done in London, then these are the streets for you.
 However, even it that’s not your scene, it’s still worth walking down these famous London streets.

 Over half a million people visit the 300+ shops on Oxford Street every day; it’s also possibly the most popular street in London!
 All this noise and crowds create a unique vibe.
 However, if you’re not a fan of crowds, then wander down the pedestrianised Carnaby Street and some of the roads just off of these.